 - Stand to the side so people can exit before we board.

-- Avoid speakerphone calls.
+- Avoid speakerphone calls or loud videos.

 - Keep bags off seats when it’s busy.